nwg-piotr/nwg-launchers/CONTRIBUTING.md

 2. new features
 3. optimization, refactoring, e.t.c.

+Please test your changes not in sway only, but also in i3 and Openbox.

 Before submitting a major PR, it makes sense to open an issue, and discuss the changes you're planning on.

 ### Code formatting